Minkowski Tensors of Anisotropic Spatial Structure

+Here we illustrate how Minkowski tensors can be used to characterise the shape, rather than simply the volume, of the grains' Voronoi cells, in the spirit of reference \cite{SchroederTurkMickelSchroeterDelaneySaadatfarSendenMeckeAste:2010}.

-Figure \ref{fig:Ellipsoids} shows a subset of a experimental bead sample with packing fraction 0.58 on the left panel.
-The wireframe illustrates the Voronoi diagram of these spheres.
-On the right hand side, spheres were replaced by ellipsoids with the same anisotropy measure $\beta_0^{2,0}$ and the half-axes $a_1=a_2\leq a_3$. $a_3$ is aligned along the eigendirection of the largest eigenvalue of $W_0^{2,0}$ of the corresponding Voronoi cell.
-The use of MT, and their eigenvalues and eigendirections, hence provides an efficient way of "fitting" ellipsoids to given convex cells.
+Figure \ref{fig:Ellipsoids} shows a subset of an experimental data set of static disordered monodisperse jammed spheres with packing fraction 0.58 on the left panel (details see ref.~\cite{SchroederTurkMickelSchroeterDelaneySaadatfarSendenMeckeAste:2010}) The wire-frame illustrates the Voronoi diagram of these spheres \footnote{The Voronoi cells of the sphere centres are computed using the program \emph{qhull} \cite{BarberDobkinHuhdanpaa:1996}.
+For a point $\mathbf{p}$ of a set $\mathcal{P}$ of points, its Voronoi cell is the convex polytope that contains all points of $\mathbbm{R}^3$ closer to $\mathbf{p}$ than to any other point in $\mathcal{P}$ \cite{OkabeBootsSugiharaChiuOkabe:2000}.}.
+On the right hand side, spheres were replaced by ellipsoids that have the same eigenvalue ratio of the Minkowski tensor $W_0^{2,0}$ as their Voronoi cells, $W_0^{2,0}(\mathrm{ellipsoid})=W_0^{2,0}(\mathrm{Voronoi\ cell})$, implying in particular the same value of the anisotropy measure $\beta_0^{2,0}$.
+Their half-axes are aligned with the eigendirections of the tensor $W_0^{2,0}$, evaluated for the corresponding Voronoi cell.
+The use of MT, and their eigenvalues and eigendirections, hence provides an efficient way of `fitting' ellipsoids to given convex cells and hence a means to quantify their anisotropy or elongation.
+This in turn provides sensitive tools to quantify shape and structure of both amorphous and ordered particulate systems and packings.

-This substitution of spheres by ellipsoidal particles (allowing slight overlap) leads to packings with $\phi\approx 0.72$, consistent with experimental and numerical observations for these kinds of packings \cite{ManDonevStillingerSullivanRusselHeegerInatiTorquatoChaikin:2005}.

-This example has demonstrated the ability of MT to quantitatively characterize the subtle, but important, anisotropy effects in packings of granular particles.
-A quantitative analysis of this system, and of the relevance of anisotropy for an interpretation of maximally obtainable packing fractions in random granular media, is presented in ref.~\cite{SchroederTurkMickelSchroeterDelaneySaadatfarSendenMeckeAste:2010}.

-Voronoi volumes in granular matter can be connected to the configurational entropy \cite{Aste:2005}; the MT analysis goes beyond the description of volume alone.
-MT can be used to test local or global isotropy assumptions \cite{SchroederTurkMickelSchroeterDelaneySaadatfarSendenMeckeAste:2010}.
-This is important for systems with inherent anisotropy, such as dense granular flows under gravity \cite{ChoiKudrolliRosalesBazant:2004} or shear-zones in granular matter \cite{FenisteinVanHecke:2003}.
-Furthermore, MT (of rank 4) have been proven useful for the precise determination of a crystallization onset in granular systems \cite{KapferMickelMeckeSchroederTurk:2012}.
-This demonstrates the relevance of advanced shape characterization for the study of granular matter.